XhugrevolutionX/DungeonCrawler/README.md

 Mage - Stop at a distance and start shooting

-Kamikaze - When near the player start an explosion which takes 1.5 seconds to happen
+Kamikaze - Start to follow the player when it sees it.
+When near enough the player start an explosion which takes 1.5 seconds to happen

 Summoner - Summon Tiny kamikaze and reposition between each summon.
-Will also reposition if it takes a hit.
+Will also reposition if it takes a hit

+MageTest - Same as mage but with a flee mechanic when it takes damage

+Friendly Summoner - A summoner that spawns additional characters for you (a bug that I had...
+I thought it was funny)